Nursing Program at Nyack (BS Degree)

 * Students are responsible for obtaining their own transportation to field agencies.
 Student must make plans accordingly.

 All Nyack College majors are accredited by the Middle States Association of Colleges and Secondary Schools.
 All Nyack curriculum is registered with the New York State Education Department.
-The School of Nursing is pursuing accreditation with the Commission on Collegiate Nursing Education (CCNE), an autonomous accrediting agency that ensures the quality and integrity of baccalaureate, graduate, and residency programs in nursing.
+The Cheryl Phenicie School of Nursing baccalaureate program has been accredited by the Commission on Collegiate Nursing Education since April 2013.